tjstheiii/skill-sample-nodejs-city-guide/README.md

     Now it is time to add the Utterances.
 Copy/paste the sample utterances from [GitHub](https://github.com/alexa/skill-sample-nodejs-city-guide/blob/master/speechAssets/SampleUtterances.txt).
 An example of utterances is listed below.

     ```
-        getOverview more information about seattle
-        getOverview what's it like in seattle
-        getOverview tell me some facts about seattle
+    getOverview tell me about Seattle
-        getOverview facts about seattle
-        getOverview overview of seattle
-        getOverview seattle facts
-        getOverview seattle overview

-        getTopFiveIntent tell me the top five things
-        getTopFiveIntent top five things to do
+    getTopFiveIntent tell me top five things to do
-        getTopFiveIntent give me the top five
-        getTopFiveIntent the top five
-        getTopFiveIntent top five
-        getTopFiveIntent the top five things to do
+    getTopFiveIntent what are the top five things to do
+    getTopFiveIntent what I should see

-        getAttractionIntent tell me a good attraction
+    getAttractionIntent tell me what to do
-        getAttractionIntent where should I go
-        getAttractionIntent an attraction
+    getAttractionIntent give me an attraction

-        getAttractionIntent attractions
+    getMoreInfoIntent tell me more about {attraction}
+    getMoreInfoIntent open attraction {attraction}
     getMoreInfoIntent open number {attraction}
-        getMoreInfoIntent number {attraction}
-        getMoreInfoIntent {attraction}

-        getNewsIntent tell me the local news
+    getNewsIntent get me the news
-        getNewsIntent what is the latest news
-        getNewsIntent the local news
-        getNewsIntent the latest news
-        getNewsIntent the news
+    getNewsIntent tell me the news
-        getNewsIntent news
-        getNewsIntent local news
     ```

     As you can see in the example above, we are using our custom intents with phrases that our users might use to interact with our skill.
 Each example is a different way that a user might ask for that intent.  getMoreInfoIntent expects an AMAZON.NUMBER slot, so we have specified this in our utterances with {attraction}.  ([More information on slots can be found here.](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interaction-model-reference#slot-types))

 9. Select **Save**.
 You should see the interaction model being built (this might take a minute or two).
 If you select Next, your changes will be saved and you will go directly to the Configuration screen.
-After selecting Save, it should now look similar to this:
+After selecting Save, it should now look like this:

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/city-guide/interaction-model._TTH_.png)